jbrumf/tinyqsim/README.md

 <!-- TOC -->

-### Background
+### Overview

-The intention in writing TiyQsim was to learn about quantum computing, rather than to produce a practical simulator.
-However, it is capable of running a 20-qubit quantum Fourier Transform in about one second (tested on a Mac Mini M2).
+TinyQsim was originally started as a fun project to learn about quantum computation and as a framework to explore new ideas.
+The aim was to 'keep it simple', rather than worrying about optimization.
+Nevertheless, it is capable of simulating a 20-qubit Quantum Fourier Transform in about one second (tested on a Mac Mini M2).
+This is sufficient for most textbook examples.

 ### Installation